lothar1998/kuberesolver-java/README.md

 `new KubernetesNameResolverProvider("my-custom-scheme")`.

 ## RBAC
-If you are using RBAC in you Kubernetes cluster, you have to give `GET` and `WATCH` access to `endpointslices` resource to allow the resolver to discover the backend servers.
+If you are using RBAC in you Kubernetes cluster, you have to give `WATCH` access to `endpointslices` resource to allow the resolver to discover the backend servers.

 ## Acknowledgements